Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

 ### 4.3 Install JAGS

+This is needed by CRAN package rjags that various Bioconductor packages depend on (CNVrd2, MADSEQ, infercnv).

-Go to https://www.sourceforge.net/projects/mcmc-jags/files and click on "Download Latest Version" (`JAGS-4.3.0.exe` as of Nov.
-2020).
+Go to https://www.sourceforge.net/projects/mcmc-jags/files and click on "Download Latest Version" (`JAGS-4.3.0.exe` as of Dec.
+2021).

-Use the default settings when running the installer (you can check the "Do not create shortcuts" box).
+Use the default settings when running the installer.
 Make sure that all the components to install are checked.

 Set environment variable `JAGS_HOME` to `C:\Program Files\JAGS\JAGS-4.3.0`
 (see _Edit an environment variable_ in the _Managing environment variables_